 ‘Wanderlust’ plagues our modern world; this strong desire to travel overwhelms our culture as people seek an escape from the mundane by touring a foreign land.
 Images and information about distant places flood our senses.
 Travel for the sake of traveling is romanticized to the point where experiencing new cultures becomes a selfish endeavor.

 What is it truly like to embark on a journey to a country that is anything but romanticized by the media today?
-How do I set aside assumptions and fears and selflessly step into a culture vastly different from our own?
-How do we travel in order to learn and genuinely care for the people you encounter?
+How do you set aside assumptions and fears and selflessly step into a culture vastly different from our own?
+And how do you travel in order to learn and genuinely care for the people you encounter?

-In August of 2018, I traveled to the Middle East with a couple of friends and half a dozen strangers for an internship.
+In August of 2018, I packed up and traveled to the Middle East with a couple of friends and half a dozen strangers for an internship.
 We studied Arabic, became well-versed in the culture, and cared for young women.
-Hoping to experience the region in its purest sense, I wanted to find commonalities with other women, learn from them, and hopefully empower them in their own
+Hoping to experience the region in its purest sense, I wanted to find commonalities with other women, learn from them, and hopefully empower them in their own strength.

 Upon arrival at my final destination, culture shock hit, then I spent the rest of my time adapting accordingly.
 Adaptation is a real necessity, but in the haze of our wanderlust, no one emphasizes its importance to one’s travels.
 Like learning to swim, cultural adaptation teaches us to go slow, breath, function without exertion, and enjoy the experience.
 Only after swimming skills are acquired can you play and have fun.